Full Summer High School Tryout Prep

-Champion offers summer-long training for high school players through a mix of evening clinics and day camps.
-Players can mix and match our programming with a variety of pricing options OR they can take advantage of the progression of training we offer throughout the summer to fully prepare for the rigors of a full high school soccer season.
-Our training progression begins with building a solid base of technical skills and conditioning, peaks the first two weeks in August, and then tapers back down to get player’s bodies feeling fit and fresh for tryouts in late August.
+Champion offers training for high school players through a mix of evening clinics and day camps.
+Players can mix and match our programming with a variety of pricing options OR they can take advantage of the progression of training we offer throughout the summer to fully prepare for the rigors of a full high school soccer season ($400 for all training below–8 evening clinics and 2 weeks of day camp).
+Our training progression begins with building a solid base of technical skills and conditioning, peaks the second and third weeks in August, and then tapers back down to get player’s bodies feeling fit and fresh for tryouts in late August.

 Summer Training Schedule

-- In the second week of the August, we offer our CSS Elite program.
+- In the second week (first full week) of August, we offer our CSS Elite Development camp.
 There are three separate groups: boys freshman, the 10-12th grade boy’s group, and a 9th-12th girls group.
-TRAINING PROGRESSION: With two weeks remaining before high school tryouts, this should be a player’s peak training week.
-More details below.
+TRAINING PROGRESSION: With two and a half weeks remaining before high school tryouts, this is the starting window of a player’s peak training.
+More details below. ($250)

 What to Bring